 - The lender may provide the borrower with a cash or a cash-like (e.g., a gift card) contribution or a contribution towards the payoff of the mortgage being refinanced according to the guidance outlined in Guide Section A24.3(m).

 - The Seller must manually underwrite the Relief Refinance Mortgage – Same Servicer.

-- Re-qualifying the borrower is not required unless the borrower's P&I payment on the new refinance mortgage increases by more than 20 percent, the refinance mortgage is a higher-priced covered transaction (HPCT) as defined in Regulation Z (HPCTs) with an Application Received Date on or after January 10, 2014, or one of the borrowers is removed from the loan and the Seller chooses the option of qualifying the remaining borrower for the new mortgage.
-See Guide Chapter A24.3 (h) for underwriting requirements when the P&I payment increases by more than 20 percent of the current contractually obligated payment under the note or for HPCTs, and A24.3(a) for the change in borrowers requirements.
+- Re-qualifying the borrower is not required unless the borrower's P&I payment on the new refinance mortgage increases by more than 20 percent, the refinance mortgage is a Higher-Priced Covered Transaction (HPCT), a Higher-Priced Mortgage Loan (HPML), or one of the borrowers is removed from the loan and the Seller chooses the option of qualifying the remaining borrower for the new mortgage.
+See Guide Chapter A24.3 (h) for underwriting requirements when the P&I payment increases by more than 20 percent of the current contractually obligated payment under the note or for HPCTs and HPMLs, and A24.3(a) for the change in borrowers requirements.

 - At least one borrower must have a verifiable source of income or have reserves equal to at least 12 monthly payments of PITI.

 - The borrower(s) obligated on the note on the Relief Refinance Mortgage – Same Servicer must be the same as the borrower(s) obligated on the note on the mortgage being refinanced.
 A borrower on the mortgage being refinanced may be omitted from the Relief Refinance Mortgage for any reason provided certain requirements are met.

 - The Seller may use Home Value Explorer® (HVE®) or a new appraisal to determine property value.
 Refer to Guide Chapter A24.3 (d) for complete requirements as applicable.